 McCullough said he had never received any complaints about Henley and had not spoken to him as of Tuesday afternoon.

 What happens next is unclear.

 "Any issues that are internal in the school, then the principal will spearhead an investigation and look into ways to respond," McCullough said.
 "But with external issues like this, I would not do anything without direction from Human Resources first."

-Officials with the Hamilton County Department of Education Human Resources office said Tuesday that they were not aware of the charges Henley face.
+Officials with the Hamilton County Department of Education Human Resources Office said Tuesday that they were not aware of the charges Henley faces.

 During the sting July 13-14, investigators targeted suspects who answered advertisements on the Internet for escort services by responding to a hotel and agreeing to exchange money for sexual favors, Chattanooga police said.